esyede/rakit/packages/docs/data/job.md

 Ordering_Job::dispatch(['order' => $order_object]);
 ```

-**Reason:**
--   Payload is stored as a serialized string
--   Large objects will increase database/file size
+The payload is stored serialized, so a large object bloats the queue.
+Pass an ID and
--   Better to fetch data inside the job using ID
+read the data inside the job.

 ### 3. Handle Errors